BingkaiWang/SW-CRT/README.md

 7. sim_saturated_2x.R = function to analyze data for Simulation Scenario C2 with a simple exchangeable correlation or a nested exchangeable correlation, with covariate adjustment;
 8. sim_saturated_2_ed.R = function to analyze data for Simulation Scenario C2 with an exponential decay correlation.

-II.
 List of Main Files: These main files are used to reproduce the results in the submitted manuscript and supporting information, for binary outcomes.
 9. simuSWD_C1.R = reproduce results for Simulation Scenario C1 with a simple exchangeable correlation or a nested exchangeable correlation, without covariate adjustment;
 10. simuSWD_C1x.R = reproduce results for Simulation Scenario C1 with a simple exchangeable correlation or a nested exchangeable correlation, with covariate adjustment;
 11. simuSWD_C1_ed.R = reproduce results for Simulation Scenario C1 with an exponential decay correlation;